BIGJRA/BIGJRA.github.io/reborn.md

 Head up and enter the house where we once got Igglybuff.
 If you return it to her, you'll get a *Luck Incense* and a *Pixie Plate*.

+Outside her house and down, there is a tent.
+Hidden underneath this tent is an NPC who will give you the *Expert Belt*.
+I have played this game many times and only just learned about this.

 Enter the building that Simon is in and show him the ID Tag we found inside of Whiscash.
 You'll be rewarded with *TM06 Toxic* to finish the Simon quest.

 Enter the former Blacksteam Factory.
 Inside, you'll find an NPC who'll give you the password *penniless*.
 In the room that once contained a PULSE, you can talk to a guy who will bet you $1000 increments for coin flips.
 If you beat him a few times, he'll run out of money but trade you *TM27 Return* for all the money you collected so far.
 You can put a Pokemon with Super Luck at the front of your party to always win, or simply save in front of him before you bet.